defaultxr/xr-abstractions/README.md

 `playsf~` - play a file from the argument.

-`pmosc~` - phase modulation oscillator, stolen from PDX7, with a slight modification.
+`pm~` - phase modulation oscillator, stolen from PDX7, with a slight modification.

 `psndm~` - polyphonic sound player. you can send it midi numbers to play the sample at that value. it has 8 voices.